Niklan/niklan.net/web/modules/custom/external_content/README.md

 Loader plugins are responsible for CRUD operations for a single piece of content.
 These plugins have `@ExternalContentLoader` annotation.

-### Render Plugins
+### Builder Plugins

-Render plugins are responsible for providing render array for specific piece of content which is ready to be rendered.
-These plugins have `@ExternalContentRender` annotation.
+Builder plugins are responsible for providing render array for specific piece of content which is ready to be rendered.
+These plugins have `@ExternalContentBuilder` annotation.

 ## Workflow